If you’ve ever wondered why chickens are so smart, this review should help clarify things.

 This study only administered a dosage of 500 mg citicoline for 6 weeks daily, subsequently continuing with either more citicoline or placebo for another 6 weeks.
 One of the measures of effect was changes in phosphodiesters, which are produced during brain repair.
 By the end of the first 6 weeks, a 7.3% increase in phosphodiesters was observed.
 By the end of the second 6 weeks, this number was maintained.
 Even more notable, with the rise of phosphodiesters, the subjects’ verbal learning performance also improved.

-Sharpen attention & mental performance in middle-aged women.
+Sharpen attention and mental performance in middle-aged women.

 Double-blind, placebo-controlled, randomized, three-arm study coming in hot: This time focusing on a sample of 60 women aged between 40 and 60.
 During the span of 28 days, the subjects were administered daily doses of 250 mg citicoline, 500 mg citicoline, or placebo, then were given cognitive performance tests emphasizing attention.
 At the end of the study, the researchers found that both citicoline groups were associated with better test scores–although, the 500 mg citicoline group produced the highest scores.